marcdotson/data-5600/notes/notes.md

 - Maximum Likelihood Estimation (Jul 6)
 - Hyperparameter Tuning (Jul 8)

-### Logistic Regression

-- Most common GLM
-- Revisit assumptions and reconciliation
-- Logistic regression assumptions and diagnostics
-- If the assumptions we used previously break down, why use them at all?
-- Interpreting a confusion matrix
-- Prior predictive checks for helping to set priors
-- This prior predictive distribution is the expected distribution of our data, given how we’ve specified our likelihood and priors.
-Does this look reasonable?
-No one has a negative height, for a start.
-At this point we can iterate on how we’ve specified our likelihood and priors, produce another prior predictive distribution and evaluate again, etc.
-- Does Bambi have an easy way to do prior predictive checks?
-Or just expand our Monte Carlo simulation?
-- Facet in seaborn.objects to compare the distribution of the outcome vs. the prior predictive check

 ### Maximum Likelihood Estimation

 - Generalize OLS to MLE, Generalize Confidence Intervals to Bootstrap

 - Illustrate MLE vs. posterior, MLE as an approximation to a posterior

+- Demonstrate likelihood being used for inference as the inverse of it being used for simulation as part of OLS-as-special-case-of-MLE discussion

 - Bootstrap as poor man’s posterior

 - estimate, estimator, estimand meme

 - They don’t know how sampling theory works (what did they get before?), you need to illustrate it as well as Bayesian updating

 - Can a confidence interval be interpreted the way it is for both OLS and MLE?
 Are we intereting confidence interval incorrecly for OLS and MLE?
 At what point do we need bootstrapping?

+- Prior predictive checks for helping to set priors

+- This prior predictive distribution is the expected distribution of our data, given how we’ve specified our likelihood and priors.
+Does this look reasonable?
+No one has a negative height, for a start.
+At this point we can iterate on how we’ve specified our likelihood and priors, produce another prior predictive distribution and evaluate again, etc.

+- Does Bambi have an easy way to do prior predictive checks?
+Or just expand our Monte Carlo simulation?

+- Facet in seaborn.objects to compare the distribution of the outcome vs. the prior predictive check

 - Create a chart showing the differences between Bayesian and frequentist statistics?

 - Week 03 notes from pre-PhD seminar

 ## Week 10